-Pacific heat wave threatens Hawaii’s iconic coral reefs
+Ocean heat wave threatens severe damage to Hawaii coral

 “After the heat wave ends, we will have a good map with which to plan restoration efforts,” Asner said.

-Hawaii residents like Cindi Punihaole Kennedy are pitching in by volunteering to educate tourists.
+Meanwhile, Hawaii residents like Cindi Punihaole Kennedy are pitching in by volunteering to educate tourists.
 Punihaole Kennedy is director of the Kahalu’u Bay Education Center, a nonprofit created to help protect Kahalu’u Bay, a popular snorkeling spot near the Big Island’s tourist center of Kailua-Kona.

 The bay and surrounding beach park welcome more than 400,000 visitors a year, she said.